How to Prepare Yourself for Long-Distance Caregiving

 Rely on Technology

 • When you live far away, everything from online banking to ordering groceries and refilling prescriptions can be managed more easily through technology.
-Assistive technologies like medication reminders, video doorbells, fall detection devices and tracking apps can help ensure you stay as connected as possible with your loved one and their needs.
+Assistive technologies like medication reminders, video doorbells, fall detection devices and tracking apps can help ensure you stay as connected as possible with your loved one and their caregiving needs.

 • Facetime and other video calls can help visually assess your loved one’s well-being and participate in doctor’s appointments or other important meetings.